Paubox/paubox_ruby/README.md

 ### Allowing non-TLS message delivery

-If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.
+If you want to send non-PHI mail that does not need to be HIPAA compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.
 This means a message will not be converted into a secure portal message when a non-TLS connection is encountered.
 ```ruby
 require 'Paubox'
 require 'json'